j-505/JonathanFlores.github.io/index.md

 5. x20 - Jumper Cables
 6. Access to 3D printer/ Filament
 7. Acess to Computer

+### To Do
+1. Get CAD design files for 5DOF robot.
+2. 3D print and Assemble Parts.
+3. Download ROS melodic on Linux VM.
+4. Create and upload Arduino sketch to Robot.

+### Design

 ```markdown
 The solidworks files were taken from thingiverse.